 The Executive may elect to hear any appeal of any Party member against any previous decision.
 The decisions of the Executive that conform to this Constitution and the laws governing this Constitution may not be overruled or appealed by any means other than those specified in this clause.

 5.5.
-Election of Party Leader and Regular Members of the Executive
+Election of Party Leader, Party Deputy Leader and Regular Members of the Executive

-The Federal Leader and RMEs of the Party are elected by a general vote, referred to as an "Executive election."
+The Party Leader, Party Deputy Leader and RMEs of the Party are elected by a general vote, referred to as an "Executive election."
 Members vote for their chosen ticket.
-A ticket is comprised of 7 people standing for the Executive, one of whom is the proposed Leader, and the other six of whom are proposed RMEs.
+A ticket is comprised of 7 people standing for the Executive, one of whom is the proposed Leader, one of whom is the proposed Deputy Leader, and the other five of whom are proposed RMEs.